johnhe4/img_bingo/README.md

  - QUIT (escape key)

  # Important image disclaimer
- I've uploaded these images into the repository with the sole intent of making testing easier - no ownership is claimed for the test images.
+ I've uploaded images into the repository with the sole intent of making testing easier - no ownership is claimed for the test images.

 Enjoy!
 -John